 This post was written by the Cosyra team.
 We cross-checked Claude Code Remote Control facts against Anthropic's official documentation at code.claude.com/docs/en/remote-control and the feature's 2026-02-25 release notes.
 Where Anthropic has not published a specification, we say so rather than guess.
 Source verification date 2026-04-17.

-What Anthropic's Remote Control is
+What is Anthropic's Claude Code Remote Control?

 Remote Control is a first-party Claude Code feature launched on

 .
-It is free with Claude
+It is included with a

-access.
+an API key.
 You start a Claude Code session on your laptop, run

 /rc (or claude remote-control) from within that